 During weather events it is best to hold your recycling materials until your next regularly scheduled pick-up day.
 This will help ensure that roadways are clear for snow removal crews and will help prevent your bins from being damaged.

-If recycling services are cancelled this will be noted on our website.
+If recycling services are cancelled this will be noted on our website & on Recycle Coach.
 Please check our website frequently for updates and follow us on Facebook and Twitter @GburgMD.